RPeschke/pyHDL/readme.md

 end architecture;
 ```

-As one can see the Converted can figure out by itself if a given symbol is a signal or a variable.
-Also the print statements are currently not supported.
-Usually if the converter encounters an unknown token it would raise an Exception.
-For Print there has been written a special module which tells the converter to silently ignore it.
+As one can see, the Converted can figure out by itself if a given symbol is a signal or a variable.
+In addition, the print statements are currently not supported.
+Usually, if the converter encounters an unknown token it would raise an Exception.
+For ```Print``` there has been written a special module which tells the converter to silently ignore it.

 ### Example2

 This Example shows how multiple entities can interact with each other.
 1. Clock Generation has been moved to its own entity.
-1. A new entity was introduced that allows to print out data from an axi stream interface.
-This entity shows the value of the buffer before and after the it has been changed.
+1. A new entity was introduced that allows us to print out data from an axi stream interface.
+This entity shows the value of the buffer before and after it has been changed.
 1. the communication between the individual entities is done with classes.
-With this approach the user does not need to know which signals flow between the different entities.
+With this approach, the user does not need to know which signals flow between the different entities.
 The user can just utilize a library and focus on the actual logic that needs to be implemented.

 ```Python
 class axiPrint(v_clk_entity):